NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

     https://api.nuget.org/v3-flatcontainer/{PACKAGE ID}/{PACKAGE VERSION}/readme

         Example: https://api.nuget.org/v3-flatcontainer/newtonsoft.json/13.0.2/readme
-1. Are we okay with pulling ReadMe exclusively from NuGet.org?
-    - Yes
 1. Where are the ReadMe files saved in a package?
-    - There are examples of them being in root folder as well as a _content folder.
     - Can use Nuget.Packaging to get ReadMe location from nuspec.
 1. What do we want the UX to be when an exception or error occurs while reading a ReadMe file?
 1. Do we want the ReadMe to update whenever a new version is selected for the current package?